-Often, it isn't that anyone has fallen "out of love,"; it's just that as time passes and we move beyond courtship, people in relationships demonstrate their love with their own preferred love language (or combination of love languages).
+Often, it isn't that anyone has fallen "out of love".
+It's just that as time passes and we move beyond courtship, people in relationships demonstrate their love with their own preferred love language (or a combination of love languages).

 When a client frets that her husband doesn't send romantic texts or say "I love you," this clues me in that her love language is affirming words.
 Hearing or reading words of affection make her feel supported and cared for.

 Wasn't it Elvis who asked for a little less conversation and a lot more action?
 For some people, actions speak louder than words.
-Tasks like making his lunch and matching up his suits with shirts and ties speak volumes.
+Doing tasks like making his lunch and matching up his suits with shirts and ties speak volumes.

 If your partner’s love language is receiving gifts, then forgetting a birthday or anniversary is hurtful.
 Saying "I love you" during the course of an ordinary week with flowers or a book by a favorite author will speak volumes.